 Anti-Money Laundering Program

-The Patriot Act requires all financial institutions to develop and implement their own AML program and emphasizes a number of mandatory checks and screening capabilities.
+The USA Patriot Act requires all financial institutions to develop and implement their own anti-money laundering program and emphasizes a number of mandatory checks and screening capabilities.
 Accordingly, a firm’s USA Patriot Act anti-money laundering program must be built around the following criteria:

-- The company must develop internal AML policies, procedures, and controls
+- The company must develop internal anti-money laundering policies, procedures, and controls

-- An AML Compliance Officer must be appointed to oversee the AML program
+- An AML Compliance Officer must be appointed to oversee the anti-money laundering program

-- The AML program must be independently audited regularly
+- The anti-money laundering program must be independently audited regularly

-In practice, this means that an AML program must take into account factors like the size and location of its institution and the business activities of its customers; it must be flexible enough to adapt should those factors change.
-Since that requirement involves a significant amount of administrative work, AML programs are often best served by time-saving automated screening processes as a complement to their human administrators.
+In practice, this means that an anti-money laundering program must take into account factors like the size and location of its institution and the business activities of its customers; it must be flexible enough to adapt should those factors change.
+Since that requirement involves a significant amount of administrative work, anti-money laundering programs are often best served by time-saving automated screening processes as a complement to their human administrators.

-Beyond simply protecting against criminal liability, an effective AML program protects its firm against the potential financial and reputational damage that results from association with criminal activities.
+Beyond simply protecting against criminal liability, an effective anti-money laundering program protects its firm against the potential financial and reputational damage that results from association with criminal activities.

 Customer Identification Verification